The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Problem description

 The solution method presented in this paper is based on a mixed integer problem (MIP) formulation from \cite{venturini2017a}, which we now briefly present.
 We first list the notation used in the model:

 The mathematical model is presented below:

 subject to:

 The objective function (\ref{mip:obj}) minimizes the cost, both for the terminal operators and the liner shipping company.
-It consists of four cost elements, namely, the cost of waiting at the port, the vessels' handling cost, the cost of delays, and the total bunker cost.
-The terminal related component covers the minimization of handling costs and delay costs.
-Delay costs are associated to every hour of delay beyond the expected finishing time for each ship at each port ($\Delta E F T_{i}^{p}$).
-The costs related to the liner company cover the ship idleness costs before berthing (i.e. lost opportunity cost) and the fuel consumption cost at each leg.
-The ships' idle time before berthing is defined as the positive difference between the berthing start time and the arrival time.
-Constraints (\ref{mip:con1berth}) ensure that each ship berths at only one berth at each port in its route.
+It consists of the four cost elements {described in Section \ref{sec:costs}, namely, the cost of waiting at the port, the vessels' handling cost, the cost of delays, and the total cost of the fuel consumed when sailing between ports.
+The waiting time is computed as the positive difference between the berthing time and the arrival time whereas the delay is computed as the positive difference between the actual and expected berthing finish time.} Constraints (\ref{mip:con1berth}) ensure that each ship berths at only one berth at each port in its route.
 Constraints (\ref{mip:con1orig}) and (\ref{mip:con1dest}) denote that at each berth and each port, only one arc leaves the origin and one arrives at the destination respectively.
 The flow conservation for all arcs at each berth and each port is ensured by constraint (\ref{mip:conFlow}).
 Constraints (\ref{mip:conH}) guarantee that if ship $j$ is berthing right after ship $i$, it waits until the handling is completed.
 The big-M values for these constraints can be tightened to the time when the berth closes ($e^{p,b}$).
 Constraints (\ref{mip:conTT}) ensure for each ship that the activities at the next port in the route do not commence before the ship arrives to the port.
 The left-hand side of the constraint computes the arrival time to the next port travelling at a chosen speed.
 The start of activities for each ship at each port must also start after the minimum allowed time ($Start^p_i$) as indicated in constraints (\ref{mip:conStart}).
 This also ensures that a ship cannot start berthing if it arrives too early.
 Both constraints (\ref{mip:conTT}) and (\ref{mip:conStart}) set a lower bound (LB) for the variable $T^p_i$.
 Constraints (\ref{mip:conDelay}) compute and set the delay ($\Delta E F T_{i}^{p}$) for each ship at each port.
-Constraints (\ref{mip:conBerth}) ensure that the berth time of each ship at each port starts after the activities for that ship are open at the port.
+Constraints (\ref{mip:conBerth}) ensure that the berthing time of each ship at each port starts after the activities for that ship are open at the port.
 The values of the berthing time variables for the not chosen berths are set to 0 by constraints (\ref{mip:conRestBerth}).
 Constraints (\ref{mip:conBo}) and (\ref{mip:conBd}) ensure that all berthing periods occur within the time window of each berth.
 Constraints (\ref{mip:conSpeed}) ensure that exactly one speed is selected to travel between each pair of consecutive ports (leg) in the route.
-The domains for all the decision variables are defined in (\ref{mip:conX})-(\ref{mip:conT2}).
+The domains for all the decision variables are defined in (\ref{mip:conX})-(\ref{mip:conT2}). {We notice that a formulation where the time-based variables are defined as non-negative real numbers (i.e., $\mathbb{R}^+$) is also valid.
+However, we maintain the integer property of the variables for a fair comparison with the presented methods and the formulation presented in \cite{venturini2017a}.}